 When it comes to your superannuation, the investment options you choose today and in future may impact how much money you retire with.

-If you haven’t selected an investment option within your super, you’re not alone—80% of the population do not exercise choice and are invested in their fund's default option.1
+If you haven’t selected an investment option within your super, you’re probably invested in your fund's default option, which will generally take a balanced approach to risk and return.

-To get you up to speed we’ve answered some commonly asked questions around how your money is invested, the different options available and how your preferences can affect your returns at any age.
+To get you up to speed, we’ve answered some commonly asked questions around how your money is invested, the different options available and how your preferences can affect your investment returns at any age.

 What do super funds do with my money?

-Typically 9.5% of your gross salary is paid into super, which is taxed at 15%.
-Your super fund will invest this money over the course of your working life so you can hopefully retire comfortably.
+Typically, no less than 9.5% of your before-tax salary (if you’re eligible) is paid into super, which is then taxed at a maximum of 15%.
+Your super fund will invest this money over the course of your working life, so you can hopefully retire comfortably.

-Your super fund will let you choose from a range of investment options—generally the main difference is the level of risk you’re willing to take to potentially generate higher returns.
+Your super fund will let you choose from a range of investment options and generally the main difference will be the level of risk you’re willing to take to potentially generate higher returns.

-If you haven’t selected an investment option, your super fund probably put you into a default option, which typically takes a balanced2 approach to risk and return.
+If you haven’t selected an investment option, your super fund will usually put you into a default option, which generally means your exposure to risk and return is somewhere in the middle.

 What are the super investment options I can choose from?